Mental Health Amongst HGV Drivers

 How can mental health conditions affect you?

-As an HGV driver, your job involves a lot of strenuous hours of driving and potentially spending a lot of time away from your family, these can both be big causes of mental health issues.
+As an HGV driver, your job involves a lot of strenuous hours of driving.
+You could also potentially be spending a lot of time away from your family, these can both be big causes of mental health issues.
 The nature of HGV driving can leave workers feeling extremely isolated, combined with a lack of sleep extremely stressed.

-Perhaps the scariest part of someone dealing with mental health is that it isn’t visible, it can creep up on anyone and affects thousands of people.
-Dealing with stress and anxiety could potentially have an effect on your driving performance and as an HGV driver, you are part of one of the biggest industries in the world, so without you, a lot of businesses would come to a halt.
+Perhaps the scariest part of someone dealing with mental health is that it isn’t visible.
+It can creep up on anyone and affects thousands of people.
+Dealing with stress and anxiety could potentially have an effect on your driving performance.
+As an HGV driver, you are part of one of the biggest industries in the world, so without you, a lot of businesses would come to a halt.

 Places That can Help